ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 5. **Key Features** (4-6 bullets with icons)
 6. **Tech Stack** (horizontal cards grouped by category: Frontend, Backend, AI/ML, Infrastructure)
    - Each card shows: Category icon, Category name, Tech names as badges, Architecture description for that category
-7. **Technical Implementation / What It Does / Technical Foundations** (project-specific section replacing "Before → After Impact")
-   - AutoLeadCloser: "What It Does" (6 bullets describing functionality)
-   - FlowCircle: "Technical Foundations" (6 bullets describing technical stack)
-   - Creative Garden: "Technical Implementation" (6 bullets describing implementation details)
+7. **Technical Implementation** (standardized section for all projects - 6 bullets describing technical implementation details)
-   - Portfolio Website: "Before → After Impact" (kept as-is)
+8. **Expected Impact (Modeled Benchmarks)** (AutoLeadCloser only - 5 metric cards with modeled estimates)
 8. **Screenshots** (placeholder: "[Insert screenshots here]")
 9. **Lessons Learned** (short paragraph)
 10. **Call-to-Action** ("Want a system like this?
 Book a 10-minute Fit Call.")

 **Note:** Engineering Notes section has been removed.
 Tech Stack and Architecture have been consolidated into a single "Tech Stack" section with horizontal cards that combine tech names and architecture descriptions.
-Most projects now use project-specific sections instead of "Before → After Impact" to provide more accurate, honest descriptions.
+All projects now use the standardized "Technical Implementation" section (6 bullets) for consistency.
+AutoLeadCloser includes an additional "Expected Impact (Modeled Benchmarks)" section with 5 metric cards showing modeled estimates.

 ---